ibericode/vat/README.md

 ![Total Downloads](https://img.shields.io/packagist/dt/dannyvankooten/vat.php.svg)
 ![License](https://img.shields.io/github/license/dannyvankooten/vat.php.svg)

-vat.php is a simple PHP library which helps you to deal with European VAT rules.
-It helps you...
+This is a simple PHP library to help you deal with Europe's VAT rules.

-- Fetch (historical) VAT rates for any European member state using [jsonvat.com](https://github.com/adamcooke/vat-rates)
+- Fetch (historical) VAT rates for any EU member state using [jsonvat.com](https://github.com/adamcooke/vat-rates)
 - Validate VAT numbers (by format, [existence](http://ec.europa.eu/taxation_customs/vies/) or both)
 - Validate ISO-3316 alpha-2 country codes
 - Determine whether a country is part of the EU
-- Geolocate IP addresses
+- Geo-locate IP addresses

 The library uses jsonvat.com to obtain its data for the VAT rates.
 Full details can be seen [here](https://github.com/adamcooke/vat-rates).
-For VAT number validation, it uses [VIES VAT number validation](http://ec.europa.eu/taxation_customs/vies/).
+ To verify the validity of a VAT number, [VIES VAT number validation](http://ec.europa.eu/taxation_customs/vies/) is used.

 ## Installation

 [PHP](https://php.net) version 7.1 or higher is required.
 For VAT number existence checking, the PHP SOAP extension is required as well.

-To get the latest version of vat.php, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of vat.php, install the package using [Composer](https://getcomposer.org):

 ```bash
 $ composer require dannyvankooten/vat.php